Pope resting as Argentines in Rome pray for his recovery

 “We knew that he often found it difficult,” she said.
 “In fact, you see that at the beginning of Mass, the microphone always has to be turned up because he has a bit of trouble.
 But he always spoke to the people.
 To the heart of the people.”

-Across town, Romans and others gathered in St. Peter’s Square for the nightly Rosary prayer, presided over by Filipino Cardinal Luis Antonio Tagle.
+Across town, Romans and others gathered in St. Peter’s Square for the nightly Rosary prayer, presided over by Filipino Cardinal Luis Antonio Tagle, who runs the Vatican’s office responsible for the church in the developing world.

+The Vatican said that the Wednesday evening vigil in St. Peter’s would be presided over by Cardinal Giovanni Battista Re, 91, the influential dean of the College of Cardinals.
+Francis recently extended Re’s term as dean, keeping him in the important job rather than naming someone new.

+As is now popularly known thanks to the Oscar-nominated film “Conclave,” the dean is a key point of reference for cardinals.
+He presides over a papal funeral and organizes the conclave to elect a new pope.

 Doctors said that Francis was in critical but stable condition and hadn’t suffered any new respiratory crises.
 He underwent a follow-up CT scan on Tuesday evening to check the lung infection, but no results were provided.
 Doctors said that his prognosis remained guarded.